Focus: The focus of this public FAQ/Self Help guide is to provide you an overview and details about Cliently Flows.

 **Please note: Turning off a Global Flow does NOT turn off the Flow for contacts that have already been assigned to that flow and activated.
 This includes any leads purchased from the Find Leads page and added directly to a flow, any leads imported and added directly to a flow, or manually entered and manually added to a flow that has been activated.**

 Step 7: Adding flows to contacts – Deals Once the flow has been created and enabled, go to your Deals page.
 Open your contact card to view the Flow drop-down on the far right side.
 You will select your Flow from this drop-down.
+Alternatively you can go to the Real-time View page and bulk engage this flow with multiple contacts.

 Step 7-A: Enable the flow for the contact.
 Your last step is to now enable the flow for this contact.
 Once you do this, the flow will begin and the first action will process within seconds.